noppoMan/node-mariadb/README.md

 Node-mariadb have been developing.
 So, We may have some bugs and problems which are not expected.
 You should not install and use this yet.
-But if someone which saw this project is interested in us please contact yuki@miketokyo.com.
+But if someone who saw this project is interested in us please contact yuki@miketokyo.com.
 We welcome!

 ## Basic Sample